openstack/diskimage-builder/README.md

 a label of cloudimg-rootfs, or can be customised to produce whole disk images (but will still contain a filesystem labelled cloudimg-rootfs).
 Once the file system tree is assembled a loopback device with filesystem (or partition table and file system) is created and the tree copied into it.
+The file system created is an ext4 filesystem just large enough to hold the file system tree and can be resized up to 1PB in size.

 An element is a particular set of code that alters how the image is built, or runs within the chroot to prepare the image.
 E.g. the local-config element